 How do I become a shamanic healing practitioner?

-If you’re interested in learnings how to become a shamanic healing practitioner it’s necessary to study with a shaman.
-The Naughty Shaman Center for Shamanic Arts in Connecticut (USA) is a beautiful example of a healing center dedicated to teaching shamanic techniques and cultivating highly trained and ethical shamanic healing practitioners.
+If you’re interested in learning how to become a shamanic healing practitioner it’s necessary to study with a shaman.
+The Naughty Shaman Center for Shamanic Arts in Connecticut (USA) is a beautiful example of a healing center dedicated to teaching shamanic techniques, plus they cultivate highly trained and ethical shamanic healing practitioners.
 There are various other institutions around the globe offering similar programs.
 You can study one-on-one with a shaman as well.
 The teacher appears when the student is ready.

 There you have it!
 If you have any questions or comments please share them below.
 For more on shamanic healing, stay connected with me via Instagram, for soulful tips and inspiration.